 In order to invest 30K in the UK, you’ll need a brokerage that offers stocks, ETFs, cryptocurrencies, and more.
 Although there are a lot of multi-asset brokers to choose from, they differ widely in what you can invest in and how much it costs to build a portfolio.

-To help you find the best brokers to invest £30,000, let’s review 2 of the top UK trading platforms you can get started with today.
+To help you find the best brokers to invest £30,000 in, let’s review 2 of the top UK trading platforms you can get started with today.

 1. eToro – Best Way to Invest £30K in the UK with 0% Commission